Greenconsult/Jaybot_Chiir_Paper_Evaluation/README.md

 Figure 3.1 provides an evaluation on the ease of use of the chatbot application, it shows that 85% of users find the chatbot application very easy to use.

-4.On a scale of 1-5, how satisfied were you with your experience with the chatbot?
+4. On a scale of 1-5, how satisfied were you with your experience with the chatbot?

 ![image](https://github.com/Greenconsult/Jaybot_Chiir_Paper_Evaluation/assets/130986642/867d1564-22fa-48a7-8c10-bedd3aa24adc)